To eternity and beyond

 Even in these last few days, our family has experienced God’s careful planning, even if only recognized in the rear view mirror.
 It all began when we got the call that Mother had been taken to the hospital.
 Should I get in the car and start driving, or wait until the next morning to begin the journey?
 I chose the latter but talked to Mother on the phone that evening.
 Then I set about to find a place to stay.
 The intention was that I would visit for a few days before returning home.
 I was not planning on her passing so quickly.

 But everything changed when the phone rang as I was driving along.
 It was Brooke, my niece.
 Mother had taken a turn for the worse.
 It wasn’t looking good.
 I turned around and headed home.
 I really needed Gary to be with me if Mom was going to pass through the pearly gates.
-The trip that Mother in 1946normally takes six and a half hours extended to ten hours due to multiple accidents and delays.
+The trip that normally takes six and a half hours extended to ten hours due to multiple accidents and delays.
 In the meantime, the dreaded call came that mom had passed.
 We missed it.
 But because we weren’t there, Mother was ushered into eternity to the sweet song Brooke sang, Turn your eyes upon Jesus.
 Mother deserved that.
 Mother needed that.

 Yesterday we went through Mother’s apartment, separating the “keepers” from the donations.
 Later on, Gary began to research the intricacies of settling estates in the state of Pennsylvania.
 It was depressing, especially when our AirBnB host told us her own horror stories as an executrix.
 We began to pray for wisdom that we could find a reputable, non-greedy lawyer to help us navigate the process.